ethereum/EIPs/EIPS/eip-aa.md

 ### New Transaction Type
 A new EIP-2718 transaction with type `2` is introduced.
 Transactions of this type are referred to as "AA transactions".
-Their payload is be interpreted as `rlp([gas_limit, to, data])`.
+Their payload should be interpreted as `rlp([gas_limit, to, data])`.

 ### `PAYGAS (0xAA)` Opcode

 A new opcode `PAYGAS (0xAA)` is introduced.
 It consumes a single stack element representing the `gas_price` that the contract is willing to pay for the subsequent execution.
 If the contract's balance is at least `gas_price * tx.gas_limit`, then that amount will subtracted from the contract's balance and execution will proceed.
 At the end of execution, the contract will be refunded for any remaining gas.
 If the contract's balance is too low, then execution will revert and the contract will not pay for the execution.

 ### Execution Semantics